-The Company expects a rebound in revenue once the level of vaccination amongst the population becomes significant and physical distancing is relaxed, social bubbles are expanded, and restaurants and bars are fully reopened.
-Based on our review of the available information from government sources this is highly unlikely to occur in the foreseeable future.
-Many provincial governments have temporarily relaxed the rules governing restaurants to allow home delivery of beverage alcohol with take-out meals which is somewhat mitigating the decline in beverage alcohol sales.
+The Company expects a rebound in revenue once the COVID-19 restrictions eases across the country, particularly in Ontario, level of vaccination amongst the population becomes significant and physical distancing is relaxed, social bubbles are expanded, and restaurants and bars are fully reopened.
+Many provincial governments have permanently relaxed the rules governing restaurants to allow home delivery of beverage alcohol with take-out meals which has somewhat mitigating the decline in beverage alcohol.
 Depending on the duration and extent of the impact of COVID-19, this could materially impact the Company's results of operations, cash flows and financial position.